deez-mods/deez-mods.github.io/pages/docs/hytale-unified-ui/developer-section/installation-and-setup.md

   },
 ```

-## Add Server Mods Files
+## Add Server Mod Files

-In addition to adding the project dependencies, ensure the mod files are also save to the mods folder of the hytale world you are testing on.
+In addition to adding the project dependencies, ensure the mod files are also saved to the mods folder of the hytale world you are testing on.

 1. Download the latest versions.
    - [UnifiedUI](https://www.curseforge.com/hytale/mods/unifiedui/files/all)